Fuliru people: Historical sources

 The Bahamba clan, according to Moeller, migrated from the direction of Lwindi under the leadership of Chief Kikanwe, ultimately settling in what is now their present-day territory, which was uninhabited at the time.
 Moeller identifies the Bahamba as some of the earliest settlers in the region, settling in an area referred to as "Bufulero".
-Over time, the Bahamba changed their eponym from Bahamba (or Wahamba) to Bafuliru as a marker of their evolving identity.
+Over time, the Bahamba changed their eponym from Bahamba (or Wahamba) to Bafuliru.
 Depelchin traces the clan's origins to Mwami Kahamba Kalingishi, who is believed to have ruled from 1760 until his death in 1790, after which Chief Kikanwe took over, ruling from 1790 to 1820.

 Alternative accounts suggest that the Fuliru and Vira migrated from the northeast, crossing Lwindi and settling in the region.
 According to the scholar Cuypers, this migration could have included a prolonged detour through Maniema rather than a direct movement.
 Led by an ancestral figure named Nalwindi, the group split into two: the Bafuliru, under Kahamba Kalingishi, settled around the highlands of Lemera, while the Vira, led by Kirungu, established themselves on Munanira's peak, eventually spreading to the valley lowlands and the present-day Uvira Territory.
 Depelchin also observes that both "Buvira" (today's Bavira Chiefdom) and "Bufuliro" (Bafuliru Chiefdom) had multiple bami.
-He firmly states that this part of the country (encompassing Bavira and Bafuliru chiefdoms) has never had one paramount chief, as the Bafuliru retained their own independent paramount chief.
-By 1907, colonial surveys delineated the Bafuliru's ethnic boundaries, which stretched along Lake Tanganyika and the Ruzizi Plain from Moira to the Luvivi River, encompassing territories that sometimes overlapped with Bavira lands.
+He states that this part of the country has never had one paramount chief, as the Bafuliru retained their own independent paramount chief.
+By 1907, colonial surveys delineated the Bafuliru's ethnic boundaries, which stretched along Lake Tanganyika and the Ruzizi Plain from Moira to the Luvivi River, and encompassed regions that sometimes overlapped with Bavira lands.